Netflix/metaflow-docs/docs/production/event-triggering/external-events.md

 :::info

 Before calling `ArgoEvent` make sure that you have a valid Metaflow configuration and a connection to the Kubernetes cluster set up in the environment where you call `.publish()`.
 If you call it from systems outside Metaflow, make sure that these prerequisites are met.

 :::

 ### Advanced case: Publishing events inside a flow

-It is not common to publish events inside a Metaflow flow, since [the `@trigger_on_finish` decorator](/production/event-triggering/flow-events) takes care of flow-to-flow triggering conveniently.
+It is not common to publish events inside a Metaflow flow, since [the `@trigger_on_finish` decorator] (/production/event-triggering/flow-events) takes care of flow-to-flow triggering conveniently.
 Should you have a more advanced use case that requires publishing events inside a flow, it is recommended that you use the `ArgoEvent.safe_publish` method:

 ```python
 from metaflow.integrations import ArgoEvent